Sustainability Strategy and ESG Model

 2

-Identification of impacts (inside-out)
+Identification of impact

 3